Restaurant Listings

 PUB FARE & SUSHI

-For many years O'Shucks has been a favorite dine and drink stop for locals and visitors alike.
-Now, owner/founder Bruce Corrigan has opened The White House serving breakfast, sushi, burgers, tacos, salads, sandwiches, specialty coffees, and more.
-Sporting one of Park City's largest patios, White House guests can enjoy nigiri and sashimi or perhaps the famous garlic burger, dirty fries, or Minnesota walleye fish and chips.
+For many years, O’Shucks has been a favorite dine-and-drink stop for locals and visitors alike.
+Now, owner and founder Bruce Corrigan has opened the White House, serving breakfast, sushi, burgers, tacos, salads, sandwiches, specialty coffees, and more.
+Sporting one of Park City’s largest patios, White House guests can enjoy nigiri and sashimi, the famous garlic burger, dirty fries, or Minnesota walleye fish-and-chips.
 628 Park Ave, 432-200-8624, oshucksutah.com $$ BR L D K O

 YUKI YAMA SUSHI